josch/cycles_johnson_networkx/README.md

     echo "0 1\n0 2\n1 0\n1 3\n2 0\n3 0\n3 1\n3 2" | python cycles.py 4

 First argument is the number of vertices.
-Subsequent arguments are ordered pairs of comma separated vertices that make up the directed edges of the graph.
+Ordered pairs of space separated vertices are given via standard input and make up the directed edges of the graph.

 DOT file input